- Capital/Ordinary Gains and Losses

 Note: For tax years prior to 2007 pension and other retirement income exclusions may have been eliminated for taxpayers with NJ gross income over a specified amount; these taxpayers may have been eligible for a special exclusion up to a specified amount. (amounts may have differed year to year)

-All out-of-state government pensions qualify for the pension exemption of $10,000.
+All out-of-state government pensions qualify for the pension exemption of $10,000 provided modified Oklahoma Adjusted Gross Income is under certain thresholds:

-For 2009, taxpayers whose modified Oklahoma Adjusted Gross Income was $100,000 or less for single, head of household and married filing separate filers, or $200,000 or less for married filing joint filers qualify for this exemption.
+For tax year 2009 - modified Oklahoma Adjusted Gross Income was $100,000 or less for single, head of household and married filing separate filers, or $200,000 or less for married filing joint filers qualified for this exemption;

-For 2008, taxpayers whose modified Oklahoma Adjusted Gross Income was $62,500 or less for single, head of household and married filing separate filers, or $125,000 or less for married filing joint filers qualify for this exemption
+For tax year 2008 - modified Oklahoma Adjusted Gross Income was $62,500 or less for single, head of household and married filing separate filers, or $125,000 or less for married filing joint filers qualified for this exemption;

 |Utah||Prior to 2008, all out-of-state government pensions qualify for either pension exemption or deduction: age 65 or older could be entitled to a retirement exemption of up to $7,500; under age 65 could qualify to deduct up to $4,800 of retirement income, depending on income limitations.|